fgabriel1891/BiodiversityObservationsMiner/README.md

  4.- Run the app through RStudio with the RunApp button.

- Alternatively, you can run the 'shiny::runGitHub()' function.
-Function 'arguments (repo= "BiodiversityObservationsMiner", username= "fgabriel1891")'.
+ Alternatively, you can run the `shiny::runGitHub()` function.
+Function arguments: `repo= "BiodiversityObservationsMiner", username= "fgabriel1891"`.

 #### Consider this before using the app in the server or locally